Create this easy One Eyed One Horned Flying Purple People Eater Costume out of a purple sweatshirt and a few other easy DIYs.

 Materials You Need:

-- Large hooded purple sweatshirt (I used a women’s medium sweatshirt.)
+- A hooded purple sweatshirt (I used a women’s medium sweatshirt.)

-- White craft foam or white t-shirt fabric (I used an old white t-shirt that had a stain on it)
+- White craft foam or white t-shirt fabric (I used an old white t-shirt)

 - Black permanent marker